 First broadcaster???
 Wow!
 This was like having Alexander Graham Bell drop by for coffee.

-I watched him walk down the stairs, slowly, one step at a time.
+I watched him walk down the steep stairs, slowly, one step at a time.
 When he reached the bottom he turned and waved good-bye, then disappeared into the snowy night.
 Never saw him again.